Maximizing subgraph counts in regular graphs: Introduction

 \subsubsection{Additional Constraints}

-We are also interested in finding the optimal connected graph, the optimal graph of a certain girth, the optimal graph with certain forbidden subgraphs, and other additional constraints.
-Intuitively, for connected subgraphs the optimal graph will have the same clique structure but with a small number of edges joining the cliques.
+It would be a natural extension to find the extremum in certain natural subsets of all graphs, such as connected graphs, graphs with fixed girth, or graphs without certain forbidden subgraphs.
+We conjecture that among connected graphs the optimal one will almost have the same clique structure but with a small number of edges joining the cliques.
 In terms of the eigenvalue optimization, this constraint is equivalent to forcing exactly one eigenvalue equal to \(d\).
 Thus, we believe that for sufficiently large \(d\) and \(n\), the optimal connected graph is the graph whose spectrum is closest to the clique structure's spectrum.
 For odd \(k\), it has been shown that the \(d\)-regular graph of girth \(k\) with the most \(k\)-cycles is copies of the balanced blowup of \(C_k\) \cite{beke2024generalized}.
 We conjecture that the \(d\)-regular graph of girth \(g>3\) with the most \(k\)-cycles is copies of the balanced blowup of \(C_g\).